top of page

 Conclusion

-Simply put, this is yet another attempt to shift even more wealth from the middle class to the top 1%.
+Simply put, this is yet another attempt to shift yet more wealth from the middle class to the top 1%.

 The Republican legislators are concerned that their nominee for the senatorial seat is not generating much enthusiasm.
 The war in Iran and the economy are also causing Republican voter angst.
 So, these tax measures are the Republicans’ bait to lure reluctant voters to the polls in November.
 (They, in their arrogance, seem to ignore the impact of these tax policies on their own voter base.
 Again, they focus on their largest donors to the detriment of the bulk of their voters.)